What is a Wok?

 To properly season it, follow the manufacturer’s instructions or watch video tutorials to find the best method.

-Tempering: This step requires a hot gas flame.
-To temper it, place the empty pan on the stove and heat at high temperature, rotating periodically until all the surface oxidizes and gets black-blue patina.
+- Tempering: This step requires a hot gas flame.
+To temper it, place the empty pan on the stove and heat at a high temperature, rotating periodically until all the surface oxidizes and gets a black-blue patina.
 Let it cool down.

-How to Season a Wok by School of Wok
+Mast watch the YouTube Video: How to Season a Wok by the School of Wok

 The seasoning process can be completed efficiently using a gas grill.